MrG-01/algorithms/README.md

 # algorithms
-code and notes concerning interesting algorithms
+code and notes for interesting algorithms